 Art Store: Legendary Pearl Paint Resurrected During Art Basel Miami

 Art Store extends Duchamp’s seminal “Readymades”, sourced from consumer culture, to a collection of mass produced objects used to create art.
 The installation provokes questions about the availability of art supplies and how their use is changing as artists adopt digital technology and new forms of presentation.
-Art Store challenges the community to support its students and schools by serving as a rallying point for the donation of art supplies for classroom use.
+In Miami Art Store challenges the community to support its students and schools by serving as a rallying point for the donation of art supplies for classroom use.

 Miami New Times Review Installation Photographs Press Release